marinfotache/normal_forms_and_sql_query_performance/README.md

-# Normal Forms and SQL Query Performance
+# Database Normal Forms and SQL Query Performance

 ## Goal
 In this study, the effects of database normalization (first three normanl forms, i.e. 1NF, 2NF, and 3NF) on the TPC-H database were tested for MS-SQL Server, MySQL, and PostgreSQL.